fceccagnoli2/cx4242project/README.md

 point.

 INSTALLATION
-- make sure to have pip, anaconda, and git installed.
+- make sure to have python, anaconda, homebrew, and git installed.
+They can be installed on their websites.

+- install lfs, a large file storage service from github.
+This allows github to you to pull our large dataset.

+brew install git-lfs

 -  Download required files by using the command below.
 This will donwload the folder cx4242project.
 This folder
- holds: model.py, visualizations.py, analysis.py, data_cleaning.py, requirements.txt, and README.md.
+ holds: model.py, visualizations.py, analysis.ipynb, data_cleaning.ipynb, requirements.txt, README.md, and a data
- data_cleaning.py was used to clean our data. analysis.py was used for the analysis of our data. requirements.txt describes the requirements needed to run the program. visualizations.py and model.py are the 2 files actually neeed for our visualizations.
+ folder which holds clean_data_large.csv. data_cleaning.py was used to clean our data. analysis.py was used for the analysis of our data. requirements.txt describes the requirements needed to run the program. visualizations.py and model.py are the 2 files actually needed for our visualizations.

 git clone git@github.com:fceccagnoli2/cx4242project.git